 When you are living with symptoms related to spinal narrowing, once relaxing activities like watching a movie can turn into an uncomfortable experience.
 As frustrating as this can be, there are treatments and lifestyle changes which can help you regain a healthy, active lifestyle and it is important to work closely with your doctor or specialist to develop a care plan that is best for you.
 You can also take steps to make sure that the activities you love are as enjoyable as possible.

 Helpful tips for watching a movie when you have spinal narrowing

 Tips for watching a movie with spinal narrowing include:

-- Hot/cold therapy – If you’re watching a movie at home, then consider alternating a heating pad with an ice pack on your neck or back while watching.
-If you’re at a movie theater, then an unscented hot/cold therapy patch is an alternative.
+- Hot/cold therapy.
+If you’re watching a movie at home, consider alternating a heating pad with an ice pack on your neck or back while watching.
+If you’re at a movie theater, an unscented hot/cold therapy patch can be a more discreet alternative.

 - Stretch.
 Before and after the movie stretch your entire body, including your neck and back.
 This will keep your muscles loose and help prevent undue stress on your spine while you sit.